-Chart 3.6b: Money Market Interest Rates Overnight IBCM rate
+Chart 3.6b: Money Market Interest Rates Overnight IBCM rate Overall IBCM rate 91-day Treasury bills rate

 Source: Banks, Bank of Tanzania computations

 Financial dollarization slowed.
 The ratio of foreign currency deposits to M3, a measure of financial dollarization, slowed and remained below levels reached in 2021 (chart 3.7a).
 Holding of foreign currency deposits increased moderately (Chart 3.7b).
 This phenomenon reflects hedging behaviour against exchange rate depreciation and future forex requirements was observed through an increase in foreign currency deposits.
 The degree of dollarization is expected to be subdued, owing to the measures taken to improve the forex market and enhance foreign exchange inflows complemented by the monetary policy stance.